TomLiDev/Space-Quiz-Pilot-Assessment/TESTING.md

 6. Hover on home icon - Initially the hover pseudo class underlined the HOME text and the a line appeared under the globe icon as well.
 After some restructuring of the HTML the desired effect was achieved.

 ### Known Issues

+1. Leaderboard Revisit - If revisiting the leaderboard after having played the quiz once, the function to alert and update the leaderboard will run, even if you have only played the game once.
+The solution to this was to use some kind of value which was set to true/yes when a quiz was started and then set to no/off after the leaderboard function had been performed, so that the alerts and leaderboard update would not be run if the leaderboard revisited.
+However as the leaderboard does not store updates permanently, I wanted a player to be able to return after a single play and still be able to see where their score ranked, so I decided the trade off for having the alerts run on every revisit was worthwhile, as the score could still be seen in the leaderboard if desired.